chaos-mesh/chaos-mesh-action/README.md

 ### Step 3.
 Create the workflow

-#### Deploy the Kubernetes cluster
+1. Deploy the Kubernetes cluster

 A Kubernetes cluster is required for the workflow.
 You can use [Kind Cluster](https://github.com/marketplace/actions/kind-cluster) or [Kind Action](https://github.com/marketplace/actions/kind-kubernetes-in-docker-action) to deploy.

-#### Use chaos-mesh-action
+2. Use `chaos-mesh-action`.

-To create the workflow in GitHub action, use chaos-mesh/chaos-mesh-action in the yaml configuration file and configure the base64 value of the chaos configuration file.
+To create the workflow in GitHub action, use `chaos-mesh/chaos-mesh-action` in the yaml configuration file and configure the base64 value of the chaos configuration file.
 The chaos-mesh related configuration is as follows:

 ```yaml
     - name: Run chaos mesh action